Royal Gorge Cross Country Ski Resort

 Full ATV/EMT service on the course during the entire event

-We will have a BBQ, great beer, and an awards ceremony starting at 5:30 PM in Auburn at the Alta Vista School finish area.
-Cash awards and one of a kind custom trophies will go to the top male and female pros.
+We will have a BBQ, great beer, and an awards ceremony starting at 5:30 PM in Auburn.
+One of a kind custom trophies will go to the top male and female pros.
 Awards will go to the top age group finishers in male and female.
 All official 100 mile finishers will receive a TS100 medal at the finish line.

 !!!This is a rider WARNING!!!